Happy Diwali 2019 Quotes – Diwali Greetings – Diwali Images

 Diwali is obviously One of the most revered and celebrated festivals in India.
 It is a time for new beginnings, new purchases and a whole lot of family get-togethers.
 However, if you wish to do something different this year, then instead of celebrating Diwali in your own City or at your hometown, why not venture out to these 5 amazing destinations, where Diwali celebrations get a unique twist.

 I have listed out 5 such places to visit, during Diwali, and experience a different and unique kind of celebration.
-So here are the 5 Offbeat and
+So here are the 5 Offbeat and Unique destinations to visit during Diwali:

 1. Varanasi – Fireworks and Ganga aarti